gardener/landscaper/docs/guided-tour/hello-world/README.md

 ## Have a look at the Installation

-In this example we created an Installation custom resource containing the instructions to deploy our example Helm chart a Target custom resource, containing the access information for the target cluster on which the Helm chart should be deployed.
+In this example, we created an `Installation` custom resource, containing the instructions for deploying our example Helm chart, and a `Target` custom resource, containing the access information for the target cluster on which the Helm chart should be deployed.

-The Installation contains two main sections in its `spec`:
+The `Installation` contains two main sections in its `spec`:

 ```yaml
 spec: